[PDF] Lakes of India, MAPs, Key Points and Facts 2023

 List of Important Lakes in India Map

-Fact about important lakes of India
+Fact about important lakes in India

 Kolleru Lake

-• Kolleru lake is the largest shallow freshwater lake in Asia.
+• Kolleru Lake is the largest shallow freshwater lake in Asia.

-• Kolleru lake is located between the Krishna and Godavari deltas.
+• Kolleru Lake is located between the Krishna and Godavari deltas.

 • Spans into two districts – Krishna and West Godavari.